wp-plugins/wpsso/readme.txt

 == Upgrade Notice ==

+= Version 2.3dev1 =

+* Added action hooks for 'wpmu_new_blog' and 'wpmu_activate_blog' to install default options (if necessary) when multisite blogs are added / activated.

 = 2.2 =

 Added Pinterest-specific option for 'article:author' meta tag (see Changelog), and small code improvements for NextGEN Gallery.